Welcome to Yukon University, Canada’s first university north of 60!

 I gratefully acknowledge the 14 First Nations in the Yukon on whose traditional lands we live, learn and share knowledge.

 Yukon University is poised to take a place amongst Canada’s league of universities and contribute to the quest for truth, for understanding, and for a more just society—a quest that we embark upon in the name of a kinder future and a better Canada.
 I am excited to lead YukonU as we grow into our new role of being Yukon’s university.

-As a hybrid, undergraduate university, our programming encompasses degrees, diplomas, certificates, trades and vocational training and adult basic education.
+As the only post-secondary institution in the territory, our programming encompasses degrees, diplomas, certificates, trades and vocational training and adult basic education.
 This model of education allows us to respond to a breadth of education needs.
 We are proud to offer a place and a pathway for every learner to succeed.

 Shä̀w níthän | Gùnáłchîsh | Mähsi’cho | Merci | Thank you